TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/otel-plugins.md

   "detailed_tracing":true
 }
 ```

+**Note**: DetailedTracing is required to see the plugin spans in the traces.

 In order to instrument our plugins we will be using Tyk’s OpenTelemetry library implementation.
 You can import it by running the following command: